adanmauri/python-image-downloader/README.md

-# python-image-downloader
+# What is Python Image Downloader?
-Library to download images from Google Images (other sites also)
+Python Image Downloader is a library to download images from Google Images (other sites also)

 ```python
 from image_downloader import *